Alyvro/api-service/README.md

 });
 ```

+Middleware now supports skipping routes via `skip_routers`.
+Requests matching any path in this array will bypass the middleware.

-When an error occurs, it will be automatically sent to your Telegram.
+All server errors will automatically be sent to your Telegram bot.

 ---